A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Examples

 \section{Examples}

-Three spectral functions are introduced by hand to examine how well the approximation works.
-Since the purpose here is to see the mathematical aspect of the expansion, the ideal case is assumed, {\it i.e.} not only the Euclidean correlation function at discrete times but also its interpolation to arbitrary time are assumed to be known with no uncertainty.
+Three spectral functions are introduced by hand to examine the performance of the approximation.
+Since the purpose here is to examine the mathematical aspect of the expansion, an idealized case is assumed, {\it i.e.}, not only the Euclidean correlation function at discrete time points, but also its derivatives, are assumed to be known without uncertainty.